-- (a) any member as defined in section 1 of the South African Police Service Act, 1995 (Act No. 68 of 1995), of or above the rank of sergeant; - (b) the Commissioner for Customs and Excise or any officer as defined in section 1(1) of the Customs and Excise Act, 1964 (Act No. 91 of 1964); - (c) any officer appointed under section 3;"; - (g) by the substitution for the definition of "Minister" of the following definition: "Minister' means the Minister of [Economic Affairs and Technology, 10 or any other Minister to whom the State President has assigned the administration of this Act, or any other Minister acting on behalf of any such Minister] Trade and Industry;"; - (h) by the deletion of the definition of "police officer"; - (i) by the insertion before the definition of "sell" of the following definition: 15 "premises' includes land, any building or structure, or any vehicle, ship, boat or aircraft or other conveyance;"; - (j) by the deletion of the definition of "Territory"; - (k) by the substitution for the definition of "trade mark" of the following definition:

-20"trade mark' means a registered trade mark [registered in the registerof trade marks kept under] as defined in section 2(1) of the [Patents,Designs, Trade Marks and Copyright Act, 1916 (Act No. 9 of 1916),or the Patents, Designs, Trade Marks and Copyright Proclamation,1923 (Proclamation No. 17 of 1923 of the Territory) or an25 amendment thereof] Trade Marks Act, 1993 (Act No. 194 of 1993).";

-and (l) by the deletion of the definition of "Union".

-2. The following section is hereby substituted for section 2 of the Merchandise Marks 30 Act, 1941:

-"What acts amount to applying trade description

-2.(1) A person shall be deemed to apply a [trade mark or] trade description to goods who-

-(a) applies it to the goods themselves; or

-- (b) applies it to any covering, label or reel in or with which the goods are sold; or - (c) places, encloses or annexes the goods in, with or to any covering, label, reel or other thing to which that [trade mark or] trade description has been applied; or - (d) uses in connection with the goods a [trade mark or] trade description in such manner as to be likely to lead to the belief that the goods are designated or described by that [mark or] description.

-(2) Goods delivered in pursuance of an offer or request in which reference is made to a trade description contained in any sign, adver-45 tisement, invoice, wine list, business letter, business paper or other commercial communication, shall, for the purposes of paragraph (d) of subsection (1), be deemed to be goods in connection with which that trade description is used.
+"inspector' means- (a) any member as defined in section 1 of the South African Police Service Act, 1995 (Act No. 68 of 1995), of or above the rank of sergeant; (b) any officer as defined in section 1(1) of the Customs and Excise Act, 1964 (Act No. 91 of 1964); 5 (c) any officer appointed under section 3;"; (g) by the substitution for the definition of "Minister" of the following definition: "Minister' means the Minister of [Economic Affairs and Technology, or any other Minister to whom the State President has assigned the 10 administration of this Act, or any other Minister acting on behalf of 10 any such Minister] Trade and Industry;"; (h) by the deletion of the definition of "police officer"; (i) by the insertion before the definition of "sell" of the following definition: "'premises' includes land, any building or structure, or any vehicle, 15 ship, boat or aircraft or other conveyance;"; (j) by the deletion of the definition of "Territory"; (k) by the substitution for the definition of "trade mark" of the following definition:"trade mark' means a trade mark registered in the register of trade 20 marks kept under the [Patents, Designs, Trade Marks and Copyright 20 Act, 1916 (Act No. 9 of 1916), or the Patents, Designs, Trade Marks and Copyright Proclamation, 1923 (Proclamation No. 17 of 1923 of the Territory) or an amendment thereof] Trade Marks Act, 1993 (Act No. 194 of 1993)."; and 25 (l) by the deletion of the definition of "Union".
+Substitution of section 2 of Act 17 of 1941 2.
+The following section is hereby substituted for section 2 of the Merchandise Marks Act, 1941: "What acts amount to applying trade description 30 2.
+(1) A person shall be deemed to apply a [trade mark or] trade description to goods who- (a) applies it to the goods themselves; or (b) applies it to any covering, label or reel in or with which the goods are sold; or 35 (c) places, encloses or annexes the goods in, with or to any covering, label, reel or other thing to which that [trade mark or] trade description has been applied; or (d) uses in connection with the goods a [trade mark or] trade description in such manner as to be likely to lead to the belief that the goods are designated or described by that [mark or] description.
+40 (2) Goods delivered in pursuance of an offer or request in which reference is made to a trade description contained in any sign, adver- tisement, invoice, wine list, business letter, business paper or other , - 45 subsection (1), be deemed to be goods in connection with which that trade description is used. [(3) A person shall be deemed to forge a trade mark who- (a) without the assent of the registered proprietor of that trade mark makes that trade mark or a mark so nearly resembling it as to be likely to deceive; or applies to goods that trade mark or a mark so nearly resembling it as to be likely to deceive.]

-- [(3) A person shall be deemed to forge a trade mark who- (a) without the assent of the registered proprietor of that trade mark makes that trade mark or a mark so nearly resembling it as to be likely to deceive; or - (b) alters, adds to or effaces any genuine trade mark.
+(b) alters, adds to or effaces any genuine trade mark.

-(4) A person shall be deemed falsely to apply to goods a trade mark 55 who, without the assent of the registered proprietor of that trade mark, applies to goods that trade mark or a mark so nearly resembling it as to be likely to deceive.]
+(4) A person shall be deemed falsely to apply to goods a trade mark who, without the assent of the registered proprietor of that trade mark,